Heath, Cardiff: Description

 Heath was originally called the Great Heath and named as a result of the large park and woodland that it once contained.
 After the initial development of traditionally middle-classed semi-detached housing (1920s-1950s) and more recently the construction of the University Hospital of Wales on the site of the former Heath Wood (1960s), much of the greenery has been eradicated.
 It should be distinguished from the Little Heath (Y Waun Ddyfal) which lies to the south of the Great Heath, in the vicinity of Crwys Road.

-The 37 hectare Heath Park forms the remainder of this area of grass and woodland.
+The 91 acre, (37 hectare) Heath Park forms the remainder of this area of grass and woodland.
 It includes attractions and facilities such as the George V Playing Fields, tennis courts, a miniature steam railway and refreshment facilities.

 Birchgrove is a busy shopping area that is part of the ward of Heath.
 It is composed mostly of more affordably priced housing, mainly terraced, and has taken on an identity of its own.

 The area around the University Hospital of Wales has been known as Saints Corner, due to the number of streets in the area named after well known saints.